-Termination of parental rights; juvenile court as court of record.
-Establishes that a juvenile and domestic relations district court functions as a court of record in cases involving termination of residual parental rights.
-The bill further provides that juvenile court decisions in such cases are appealed directly to the Court of Appeals.
+Termination of parental rights; appeal.
+Allows a person whose parental rights have been terminated by a ruling of the juvenile and domestic relations district court to appeal the matter directly to the court of appeals rather than to the circuit court.
+Patron: Edwards 02/11/08 Senate: Continued to 2009 in Courts of Justice (15-Y 0-N)

-Patron: Edwards

-02/11/08 Senate: Continued to 2009 in Courts of Justice (15-Y 0-N)

-SB 423 DEQ; authority to issue and enforce permits, etc. related to air and water pollution.
+SB 423 DEQ; authority to issue and enforce permits, etc.

 Air and Water Boards permit issuance process.
-Establishes a uniform permit issuance process for the Air Pollution Control Board (Air Board) and the State Water Control Board (Water Board).
+Establishes a uniform permit issuance process for the Air Pollution Control Board and the State Water Control Board.
 After issuing a public notice of a pending permit action, if at least 25 individuals have requested a public hearing and the Director finds that the issues raised are germane to the permit action and are not inconsistent with state or federal laws, a public hearing will be held.
 The Director or the two Boards may convene a meeting under an expedited schedule to reconsider the decision of the Director to grant a public hearing.
 The meeting may be held electronically if one public forum is available.
-The

-Board is required to act on the permit within 90 days of the close of the comment period unless the applicant agrees to an extension of the time period.
+The Board is required to act on the permit within 90 days of the close of the comment period unless the applicant agrees to an extension of the time period.
 Persons who commented during the public hearing may address the Air and Water Boards at the meeting where final action on the permit will occur.
 The Board's decision shall contain a written basis for its decision.
-The bill also increases membership on the Air Pollution Control Board from five to seven members.
-However, the two new members are prohibited from voting on any action related to a permit that is under consideration as of January 1, 2008.
-A qualification of the Air Board members is changed so that no member can be a current employee of an entity subject to a permit or enforcement order of the Air Board.
-Currently, a majority of the members appointed to the Air Board can represent the public interest and not derive any significant positions of their income from entities subject to permit or enforcement actions.
-The qualifications of the membership of the Water Board and the Virginia Waste Management Board are changed to require that the members, by their education, training, or experience, be knowledgeable of water quality or waste management, respectively, and shall be fairly representative of conservation, public health, business, and agriculture.

-Patrons: Puckett; Delegate: Landes
+The bill also increases membership on the Air Pollution Control Board from five to seven members, but the two new members cannot vote on any action related to a permit that is under consideration as of January 1, 2008.
+This bill is identical to HB 1332.
+Patrons: Puckett; Delegate: Landes 03/04/08 Governor: Approved by Governor-Chapter 274 (effective 7/1/08)